gitter-badger/grow-controller-Rpi/README.md

  If we meet some day, and you think this stuff is worth it, you can smoke me a bowl in return.
 ***************************************************************************

+Using the "change light cycle" in the "light menu" replaces your current crontab

 I am teaching myself a bit of python with this project